 - 23 grams of carbs

 Unfortunately, the reason that this bar has less than a gram of sugar is due to artificial sugar.
-Quest used Erythritol, a common sugar alcohol, and Stevia.
+Quest used Erythritol, common sugar alcohol, and Stevia.
 Stevia isn’t too bad but Erythritol is usually avoided by most health-conscious.

 However, in a pinch, this bar is still a great choice and can be more easily found than others.
 Just be sure you only consume these bars as a snack as the carbs are pretty high.
 Also, keep your protein level in check if you’re also drinking protein drinks after working out.